-When it comes to finding local art classes, prospective students should first decide upon a discipline and level of interest.
+To find local art classes, prospective students should first decide upon a discipline and their level of interest.
 Art classes may be part of a degree or a certificate program at a local art school or offered as personal enrichment classes.
 Leisure and personal enrichment art classes are often found at local community centers, community colleges and other locations.
 Some local art instructors may offer classes at their own homes.
+Classes often have a cost, though some may be offered for free.
 Established community art centers and galleries may have their own websites, which are often easily found through simple web searches.

 Learn about Local Classes